 I have so many unanswered whys in my life right now.
 I often get stuck in why world.
 Why is the hurricane that dims the light of hope in my life.
 As I learned nearly eight years ago when I buried my brother, sometimes why never gets answered, not in any way I will ever understand this side of heaven anyway.

 I’m stuck in why world right now and the only reason I’m not a basket case is hope.
-I still have hope, that even if I don’t get answers, even if I don’t get resolution, even if the wind still howls outside my window, that I can confidently expect that God.
-Is.
-At.
-Work.
+I still have hope, that even if I don’t get answers, even if I don’t get resolution, even if the wind still howls outside my window, that I can confidently expect that Change will happen.

 I had a gut check this afternoon.
 I looked in the mirror and asked myself what kind of person I was and how I wanted to be remembered.
-Over and again in my mind, the word hope appeared and I know that’s how I want to be remembered, as a person who hoped against hope and believed that God is sovereign no matter what.
+Over and again in my mind, the word hope appeared and I know that’s how I want to be remembered, as a person who hoped against hope.

 Therefore, I will not let go of hope, though life and circumstances and hurt and disappointment stomp on my fingers with all the force of what feels like the weight of why world.